ABOV3AI/abov3-genesis-codeforger-release/docs/commands.md

 *   Type `/` to see all available commands
 *   Use `/help` to see command descriptions
 *   Tab completion works for command names
+*   Use `/about` to view version, build, and homepage link

 ### Command Locations